-We love brands that make clothing in the good ol’ U.S. of A. There’s a sense of pride in wearing it, and you can often expect that pride to last for a long time, as durability is a common theme among American-made garb.
-That said, there is one piece of clothing we find ourselves occasionally looking overseas for: jeans.
-The brands in Japan know denim.
-Using high-quality materials, they craft jeans untouched by other labels in the world.
-Which of these makers should you consider when you’re in the market for your next pair?
-Here are the eight we love the most.
+There’s something special about brands that make clothing in the good ol’ U.S. of A. There’s a sense of pride in wearing it, and you can often expect that pride to last for a long time, as durability is a common theme among American-made garb.
+That said, particular garments from elsewhere have a certain cache.
+If you talk with denim enthusiasts enough, you know that the best destination for a new pair of jeans is Japan.
+Simply put: The brands in Japan know denim using high-quality materials.

 A carefully guarded weaving method is just one of the reasons Oni jeans are prized.
 The small company based in Okayama, Japan, is fairly secretive compared to others on this list.
-It is said that all the jeans are woven by the owner on a single loom, though, since he doesn’t often to press, very little info is out there to corroborate that claim.
-What is out there is a collection of (often) slimmer fitting jeans that are incredibly slubby, meaning they’re more textured and feel rougher than most jeans you’ll find at a Macy’s.
+It’s said that all the jeans are woven by the owner on a single loom.
+Though, since he doesn’t often speak to press, very little info is out there to corroborate that claim.
+What is out there is a collection of (often) slimmer-fitting jeans that are incredibly slubby, meaning they’re more textured and feel rougher than most jeans you’ll find at Macy’s.
 This is a characteristic loved by many hardcore denim fans.
 A lot of Oni options are a bit hairy and demand to be touched.
-Of course, the time-consuming production and lack of a large staff mean getting your hands on a pair isn’t always easy, though a few stores do carry some.
-Link
+Of course, the time-consuming production and lack of a large staff mean getting your hands on a pair isn’t always easy.

 Momotaro is a hero in Japanese folklore.
 The story goes that Momotaro came to Earth in a peach that was discovered by a married couple.
-The couple raised the child and when he was a bit older he helped defeat a bunch of demons.
+The couple raised the child, and when he was a bit older he helped defeat a bunch of demons.
 What does that have to do with jeans?
-Nothing, but that didn’t stop Kojima-based Momotaro from using the story as inspiration for its brand.
-Elements of the story can be seen on the leather patch, in the pocket “battle” stripes on some models, and on the ID, which boasts pink/peach lines.
+Nothing.
+But that didn’t stop Kojima-based Momotaro from using the story as inspiration for its brand.
+Elements of the story can be seen on the leather patch, in the pocket “battle” stripes on some models, and on the ID, which has pink/peach lines.
 The jeans have been made by hand since the company started in 2006.
 Vintage shuttle looms, vintage sewing machines, and human hands give each pair its own flair.

 Good denim from Japan is going to cost you.
 Don’t expect to find prices similar to the jeans stacked on tables in department stores stateside.
 If you are a bargain shopper, however, Japan Blue may be the brand for you.
-With prices in the $125–$225 range, Japan Blue offers selvedge denim jeans for less than most others on this list.
-We know, $200 doesn’t sound like a steal, but we’ve seen raw denim jeans go for up to $800, so a little perspective here.
+With prices in the $125 to $225 range, Japan Blue offers selvedge denim jeans for less than most others on this list.
+We know, $200 doesn’t sound like a steal.
+But we’ve seen raw denim jeans go for up to $800, so have a little perspective here.
 But don’t let the discounts fool you, the quality is still there.
 Started in 2010 by Hiroki Kishimoto, Japan Blue makes slim and modern jeans from durable fabric sourced from its own mill and one other.
-You can learn a little more about the brand in this video from Hypebeast.
-The idea is simplicity, so don’t expect bells and whistles.
+The brand’s focus is on simplicity, so don’t expect bells and whistles.
 These are just well-made jeans that will last and fade with use, and they can be yours for a (relatively) reasonable price.

-When it comes to newer Japanese denim brands, few stand out in our eyes as much as Tanuki.
-Why?
-Well, since its founders have years of denim industry experience, it’s not like the brand is working out any kinks early in its tenure.
+When it comes to newer Japanese denim brands, few stand out as much as Tanuki.
 Tanuki specializes in unsanforized denim, which means it hasn’t been pre-shrunk.
 While this can lead some buyers astray when it comes to sizing, there are many who prize unsanforized denim for its pure nature.
 Since unsanforized denim wasn’t touched after the jeans were made, the denim is usually rougher and more lively.
 We’re also big fans of the Tanuki mark stitched into every pair.
 The two lines can be found on the back pocket, with one representing the past and Japanese tradition, and the other representing the future and the strength to change.
 As for the colors, the red and white are pulled from the Japanese flag.
-It’s a nice little design element we dig.
-Link

-One of the main reason people turn to raw denim is to achieve unique fades.
+One of the main reasons people turn to raw denim is to achieve unique fades.
 The worn back pocket where you keep your wallet and those honeycombed knees all help tell a story.
 Samurai is all about fades and has been since the brand was started in the late ’90s by Tohru Nogami.
-The label drew inspiration from Levi’s, even naming their first jean the S510XX, after the famed 501s from the American brand.
-The brand has worked hard to develop jeans that fade in unique and interesting ways so you can really put your own stamp on a pair.
+The label drew inspiration from Levi’s, even naming its first jean the S510XX, after the famed 501s from the American brand.
+The brand has worked hard to develop jeans that fade in unique and interesting ways, so you can really put your own stamp on a pair.
 The silver strand on the selvedge ID is in reference to a Samurai’s sword and offers an original look when cuffed.
-Want a pair of jeans you can turn into your own?
-Samurai is where it’s at.
-Link

 Sugar Cane & Co.

-Sugar Cane has been around the block.
-The brand has been making vintage-inspired workwear since the ’70s.
+Sugar Cane has been making vintage-inspired workwear since the ’70s.
 When it comes to jeans, that means durability is paramount.
-Think old school American jeans that were put to the test and you’ll get the idea of what you’re in for when you buy some Sugar Canes.
+Think old-school American jeans that were put to the test and you’ll get the idea of what you’re in for when you buy some Sugar Canes.
 Often the brand will blend sugar cane fibers in with the cotton, which can be seen in models like the Hawaii or Awa.
-The idea being that such a move is better for the environment.
+The idea is that such a move is better for the environment.
 Just keep in mind that the brand’s jeans have a tendency to run a bit small, so size accordingly.

 The Flat Head

 You need some durable denim if you’re going to be riding a motorcycle every day.
 For that, turn to Iron Heart, a Japanese brand that makes heavyweight denim for riders.
-That means you can expect insanely heavy denim.
-We’re talking up to 25 oz. denim on some models.
-If you need a reference, most of your jeans probably clock in between 12 ounces and 18 ounces.
+That means you can expect insanely heavy denim — up to 25-ounce denim on some models.
+For reference, most of your jeans probably clock in between 12 ounces and 18 ounces.
 If you’re riding on a bike and the wind is slapping you, you’ll be happy you turned to a pair of Iron Hearts.
 While the label has an outpost in the UK, its roots are in Tokyo.
-For motorcycle enthusiasts who want jeans as rugged as they are, look to Iron Heart.
-Link